AY2018/make-sense2/README.md

 #### First, install Node

-The latest version should work, but here are my versions in case it doesn't work :
+The latest version should work, but here are my versions in case it doesn't :
 ```bash
 node -v
 v22.2.0